NilBiescas/TrainTales/README.md

 # 🚂 TRAIN TALES: A NEW WAY FOR KIDS TO DISCOVER THE WORLD FROM THE WAGON 🌍

-Welcome to TrainTales!
+Welcome to Train Tales!
 This repository contains the source code for the UAB Hackathon project, "Train Tales."
 Our goal is to create an engaging app that generates speech-based stories and provides relevant information about visited places for kids traveling on FGC trains.
+It also provides quiz tests for kids to be more engaged in the app.

 ## 🌟 Features

 - **Interactive Stories**: Engaging and educational stories tailored for young travelers.
-- **Location-Based Content**: Relevant information and tales about the places as the train moves.
+- **Location-Based Content**: Relevant information and tales about the places as the train moves based on the location of the user in real-time.
 - **Kid-Friendly Design**: Fun and intuitive interface suitable for children.
 - **Multilingual Support**: Stories available in multiple languages.
-- **Offline Mode**: Enjoy content without internet connectivity.

 ## 🗂 Table of Contents